Day Tours in Iceland

 Is lunch included on day tours in Iceland?

-Food and drink are included in some day tours in Iceland, but it depends on which tour you book.
+Food and drink are included in some day tours in Iceland, but it depends on which excursion you book.
 We recommend that travelers check when booking to see if meals or snacks are included in that specific tour.

 Which day tours in Iceland are suitable for children?